Immigration Guidance during COVID-19 Pandemic

 If you have left Canada and will be completing your term remotely, you may continue your studies online.
 You are required to have a valid study permit throughout the duration of your program while you are in Canada.
 During academic sessions, you are still be required to comply with your study permit conditions.

 If you are overseas, you may complete your courses online at King’s without a study permit.
 A study permit, or a study permit approval, is required, however, in order for your studies to count towards PGWP programme eligibility.
-IRCC’s temporary two-stage study permit approval process was available to students starting a program in the fall semester who submitted a study permit application before September 15, 2020.
 See the next question for further details.

 - your in-person classes in Canada have been moved to an online-only format and you are taking your classes online because of COVID-19, or

-- you had to put your studies on hold or study part-time because of COVID-19 during the winter, spring or summer 2020 semesters (if you decide to drop to part-time studies or take a gap year, please contact email@example.com for further information)
+- you had to put your studies on hold, or study part-time, during the winter, spring or summer 2020 semesters because of COVID-19

 If you’re outside of Canada